bartvanhoey/AbpToExcelRepo/README.md

 ## Introduction

-In this article, I will show you a way on how you can export data to an Excel file from the ABP framework.
+In this article, I will show you  how can export data to an Excel file from the ABP framework.

+### Source Code

 The sample application has been developed with **Blazor** as the UI framework and **SQL Server** as the database provider.

-### Source Code

-Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpToExcelRepo).
+The source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpToExcelRepo).

 ## Requirements

 The following tools are needed to be able to run the solution.

 - .NET 5.0 SDK
 - Visual Studio 2019 16.8.0+ or another compatible IDE

 ## Development

 ### Creating a new Application

 - Install or update the ABP CLI:

 ```bash
 dotnet tool install -g Volo.Abp.Cli || dotnet tool update -g Volo.Abp.Cli
 ```

 - Use the following ABP CLI command:

 ```bash
 abp new AbpToExcel -u blazor